WebKit/Documentation/docs/Other/WebKit Contributor Meetings/WebKit Contributor Meeting 2022.md

 - Q from Said “I went through a lot of patches trying to understand the new changes, but I couldn’t understand what you are trying to do.
 My question is is there a way you can write some documentation about the changes and the difference between them”
 - A Yes, indeed - I published a really lengthy post about it before we started upstreaming.
 It is out of date, but yes I think that kind of document is really useful.
 I agree I’m happy to do that, I’ve been kind of working on this in isolation for a few years which isn’t my preference, but that kind of thing is what happens - I am really happy when people are reviewing and comparing and asking these questions.
 What I was trying to do here was trying to break down these commits into reviewable chunks, I hope that we are now at a point where all of the readme notes to help the planning are gone and we can do that
 - Said yes, I’m not asking for an explanation of every line, just the interesting changes
-- Q from said about foreign object - is there a way to enable this only for that intitally, we need that
+- Q from said about foreign object - is there a way to enable this only for that initially, we need that
 - A yes, I had a similar idea even

-### Thrusday
+### Thursday

 #### Standards Positions